sb-ncbr/SecStrAnnotator2/README.md

 More information is available at <https://webchem.ncbr.muni.cz/Wiki/SecStrAnnotator>.

 If you found this software helpful, please cite:

 - Midlik A, Hutařová Vařeková I, Hutař J, Moturu TR, Navrátilová V, Koča J, Berka K, Svobodová Vařeková R (2019) Automated family-wide annotation of secondary structure elements.
 In: Kister AE (ed) Protein supersecondary structures: Methods and protocols, Humana Press.
 ISBN 978-1-4939-9160-0.

 ## Requirements

 For SecStrAnnotator:

-- .NET Core Runtime
+- .NET Core Runtime 3.0 or 3.1
 - PyMOL
 - SecStrAnnotator2_config.json – configuration file (modify according to your system)

 For additional scripts:

 - Python3 (>=3.6)
 - bash
 - R, rstudio

 ## Main parts

-### SecStrAnnotator – `SecStrAnnotator2.dll`
+### `SecStrAnnotator2.dll`

 The core program, annotates a query protein domain (e.g. chain A in 1tqn) according to provided template annotation (e.g. chain A in 2nnj).
 Can also be used without a template to detect secondary structure elements without annotating (`--onlyssa`).

+Keep in mind that the chains and residues are numbered according to the label_* numbering scheme in mmCIF file format (i.e. chain identifier is `label_asym_id`, residue number is `label_seq_id`).

 Example usage:

     dotnet SecStrAnnotator2.dll --help
-    dotnet SecStrAnnotator2.dll examples/ 2nnj,A 1tqn,A
+    dotnet SecStrAnnotator2.dll --onlyssa examples/ 1tqn,A  # Detect
-    dotnet SecStrAnnotator2.dll --onlyssa examples/ 1tqn,A
+    dotnet SecStrAnnotator2.dll examples/ 2nnj,A 1tqn,A     # Detect and annotate

 ### `scripts/SecStrAnnotator2_batch.py`